adeneys/ma-extensions/README.md

-# ma-extensions
+# Marketing Automation Extensions

-Examples of extensions for the Sitecore Marketing Automation Engine
+Examples of extensions for the Sitecore Marketing Automation Engine.